I2rys/DCMCHClients/README.md

 ## Usage
 1. Download [Java](https://www.java.com/en/) and install it then download [JD-GUI](http://java-decompiler.github.io/).
-2. Open JD-GUI(Double click on the file) and drag the Minecraft hack client java file there to decompile it or use WinRar.
+2. Open JD-GUI(Double click on the file) and drag the Minecraft hack client jar file there to decompile it or use WinRar.

 ## Decompiled/cleaned Minecraft hack clients here
 + Jigsaw - 1.8